Staffing, recruitment and training

 ACCA has its own online jobs board which works with many accountancy firms both large and small and is an ideal way to advertise vacancies.
 ACCA members are entitled to a number of free advertisements on this jobs board.

-If you are considering employing staff, or if you have already done so, our Employment factsheets page has a wealth of advice, on a range of topics, such as 'managing performance' and 'contracts of employment'.
+If you are considering employing staff, or if you have already done so, our Employment factsheets page has a wealth of advice for members based in the UK, on a range of topics, such as 'managing performance' and 'contracts of employment'.

-We have produced a series of webinars on the theme of 'starting a practice'.
+In 2015, we produced a series of webinars with UK member Val Steward on the theme of 'starting a practice'.
 This third webinar addresses recruitment and dealing with staff.

 Other webinars in this series

 Starting a practice: part one (covers business planning, financial planning and IT considerations)

 Starting a practice: part two (covers marketing and selling)

 ACCA careers jobs board